Penile Cancer: Symptoms, Causes, Diagnosis & Treatment

 The most common symptoms of penile cancer are:

-Some of these symptoms, particularly sores that do not heal, may be a sign of other diseases, like herpes, syphilis or an autoimmune condition.
-Therefore, it is best to see a urologist for diagnostic testing, which will confirm the underlying cause and prompt appropriate treatment.
-Learn more about what causes sores on the penis and what to do.
+It is best to see a urologist for diagnostic testing, as an assessment will confirm the underlying cause which will guide the most appropriate treatment.
+Learn more about what else can cause sores on the penis

 Is blood in the urine a sign of penile cancer?